 as you invite them, just like a regular Slack channel.

 In Conclude Inbox, it will be visible to all members of the parent channel, not just

 Note: Private channels are special.
 Creating a new activity from a private channel will by default invite every parent channel member.
 If someone is kicked out from a private activity it won't be visible in the Conclude Inbox even if they're a member of the parent channel.

 Conclude automatically picks a name for activity channels, for example #_dev-12.
-Feel free to rename
+You can choose a

-the channel from Slack's settings menu or use Conclude's /c rename
+the channel later at any point from Slack's settings menu or by using Conclude's

 We recommend using the underscore ( _ ) preceding the new name to sort the channel on top of your channel list.

 Yes, you can use Conclude in any public or private channel in Slack.
 You may not create new activity channels from direct message (DM) conversations or from inside existing activity channels.